The History of Hanukkah and All of Its Traditions

+Much in the way that a rabbi educates and inspires his or her congregation using the written and spoken word, a cantor does so through music.
+Cantor Ken Cohen, who directs the Academy for Jewish Religion in New York City and works with a congregation in Greenwich, Connecticut, explains the history of Hanukkah.
 Around 165 B.C.E.
 (Before the Common Era), Hellenistic-Syrian king Antiochus Epiphanes tried to Hellenize the land that is now Israel.
 Antiochus desecrated the Temple in Jerusalem and prohibited the practice of Jewish rituals.
 But Judah Maccabee struck back: Even though he was far outnumbered by the Syrians, Judah Maccabee eventually reclaimed Jerusalem and regained access to the sacred temple.

-The lighting of the candles at nightfall is a family affair.
+Set at the table, the lighting of the candles at nightfall is a family affair.
 The menorah typically stands in a central room of the home and is often positioned near a window so that it is visible to passersby.
 While a prayer is said, the candles are lit from left to right.
 During the eight days of Hanukkah, a total of 44 candles will be lit.